 Select the mode of the high-frequency filter in the DC link.
+This parameter is used to control an EMC relay integrated in the air-cooled converters with high frequency capacitors.

 Selection Number Name

 0 Filter inactive

 1 Filter active